Protecting our outdoor heritage and conserving our precious natural resources since 1919

 The BCWF supports and funds many conservation and habitat enhancement projects directly.
 The lobbying power of 40,000 members speaking with one voice provides credibility to issue resolution with federal, provincial and municipal politicians and their policy makers.
 Hundreds of thousands of donated dollars help maintain our heritage sports and our right to enjoy the great outdoors.

 Membership to the Victoria Fish and Game Protective Association has its privileges.
 You automatically become a member of the BCWF when you join the VFGPA.
 You also receive a subscription the Outdoor Edge Magazine.
 Our insurance package is “BCWF Approved” as well.
-This is $3,000,000 third party, outdoor liability insurance coverage that is vetted by the BCWF.
-Off-road use of an ATV is included, and should you require additional ATV coverage, your affiliation with the BCWF will allow you to be eligible for premium discounts.
+This is $2,000,000 third party, outdoor liability insurance coverage that is vetted by the BCWF.
+Off-road use of an ATV is NOT included, but, and should you require ATV coverage, your affiliation with the BCWF will allow you to be eligible for premium discounts with Capri Insurance.

 Colquitz Counting Fence